Paul McCartney: 1970–1981: Wings

-As the Beatles were breaking up in 1969–70, McCartney fell into a depression.
-His wife helped him pull out of that condition by praising his work as a songwriter and convincing him to continue writing and recording.
-In her honour, he wrote "Maybe I'm Amazed", explaining that with the Beatles breaking up, "that was my feeling: Maybe I'm amazed at what's going on ...
-Maybe I'm a man and maybe you're the only woman who could ever help me; Baby won't you help me understand ...
-Maybe I'm amazed at the way you pulled me out of time, hung me on the line, Maybe I'm amazed at the way I really need you."
-He added that "every love song I write is for Linda."

 In 1970, McCartney continued his musical career with his first solo release, McCartney, a US number-one album.
 Apart from some vocal contributions from Linda, McCartney is a one-man album, with McCartney providing compositions, instrumentation and vocals.
 In 1971, he collaborated with Linda and drummer Denny Seiwell on a second album, Ram.
 A UK number one and a US top five, Ram included the co-written US number-one hit single "Uncle Albert/Admiral Halsey".
 Later that year, ex-Moody Blues guitarist Denny Laine joined the McCartneys and Seiwell to form the band Wings.
 McCartney had this to say on the group's formation: "Wings were always a difficult idea ... any group having to follow [the Beatles'] success would have a hard job ...
 I found myself in that very position.
 However, it was a choice between going on or finishing, and I loved music too much to think of stopping."
 In September 1971, the McCartneys' daughter Stella was born, named in honour of Linda's grandmothers, both of whom were named Stella.